amberer60s/DSCI-100---Group-Project/README.md

 Project Final Report

-My specific question will be "Can player characteristics,such as age, predict the total played hours?".
+Anneke Hermawan (15978349), Meixuan Chen (79530754),

-Can player characteristics (experience level, subscription status, and age) predict the total amount of playtime contributed?
+Can a player's age predict the total number of hours played?